 - Torture: You’ve tortured your list to death through boredom.
 If you put out the same type of content each week with a similar message, people will grow tired of it.

 - Zombification: Turns out your list was already dead.
 This could be because you haven’t played much of a role in their inbox yet, leaving people to forget why they signed up in the first place.
 (OK, this one’s tenuous, but you get the idea.)
+Or maybe your list consisted of dead contacts as you forgot to verify their email addresses.

 Step two: Bring it back to life